Helipandya/TrackTogether/README.md

 - Interactive map integration with Leaflet.js
 - User authentication and authorization
 - Geofencing alerts for designated areas
-- Responsive design for mobile and desktop devices
+- Responsive design for mobile and desktop devicees

 ## 🛠️ Tech Stack